-Rheumatoid Arthritis (or RA) is an autoimmune disease that can cause serious joint pain and damage throughout your body.
+Rheumatoid Arthritis (or RA) is an autoimmune and chronic inflammatory disorder that can cause serious joint pain and damage throughout your body.
 The symptoms of RA, which can vary from mild to severe, typically occur on both sides of the body and can include: joint swelling, joint stiffness, joint pain, and loss of joint function.

 In the main type of RA – Seropositive RA – the symptoms may also include fever, weight loss, and fatigue.
 Although less common, some people find that the inflammation isn’t confined to their joints and can experience discomfort in their eyes, salivary glands, kidneys, lungs, heart, nerves, and blood vessels.